MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

 <!-- ====================================================================== -->
 ## Save DOM interaction scripts as snippets

-If you run the same DOM interaction code repeatedly in the **Console**, consider saving the code as a snippet instead.
+If you enter the same DOM interaction code repeatedly in the **Console**, consider instead saving the code as a snippet and then running the snippet.
 Snippets are saved in the **Sources** tool, and you can run them from there or from the **Command menu**.
 To learn more, see [Run snippets of JavaScript on any webpage](../javascript/snippets.md).

 <!-- ====================================================================== -->